trac-hacks/trac-WorkflowNotificationPlugin/README.txt

 notify_reporter_when_accepted.recipients = $ticket.reporter, trac-admin@hostname.com, trac_user
 }}}

+=== Conditional Notifications ===

+In addition to the required configuration fields described above, you can optionally include a `.condition` definition for a notification.
+If provided, this should be a Genshi text template which evaluates to the value True if and only if the notification should be sent.
+If the template evaluates to any value other than True, the notification will be skipped.

+If no `.condition` is provided, then the notification will be sent unconditionally when it is triggered.

+One use for this would be sending a notification when a ticket is resolved 'fixed':

+{{{
+[ticket-workflow-notifications]
+when_fixed = resolve
+when_fixed.body = Ticket $ticket.id has been fixed!
+View it here: $link when_fixed.subject = Ticket $ticket.id is fixed!
+when_fixed.recipients = $ticket.cc
+when_fixed.condition = ${ticket.resolution == 'fixed'}
+}}}

+But you could get as complex as you want with this feature:

+{{{
+magic_word.condition = ${'notifyme' in change.comment and change.author != ticket.reporter}
+}}}

 ==== Notifications for new tickets ====

 Most notifications are configured to refer to one or more workflow actions,